ChunkBraniac/Cinema-Desktop-App/README.md

 7. Access the application in your web browser at `http://127.0.0.1:8000`.

 ## Usage
-1. **🏠 Home Page:** The home page displays a list of popular movies.
+1. **🏠 Home Page:** The home page displays a list of all movies.
 2. **🔍 Search:** Use the search bar to find specific movies by title or keywords.
-3. **🎥 Movie Details:** Click on a movie title to view detailed information about the movie, including its cast, plot summary, and user ratings.
+3. **🎥 Movie Details:** Click on a movie title to view detailed information about the movie, including its cast, plot summary.
-4. **🔐 User Authentication:** Register for a new account or log in with an existing account to access additional features such as rating movies.

 ## 🤝 Contributing
 We welcome contributions from the community to improve the Movie Website Project.
 If you would like to contribute, please follow these steps: